nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 command `delete 3` (refer to Figure 3).

 <img src="images\SDforDeletePerson.png" width="800">
->**_Figure 2_**: Sequence Diagram - shows the interaction between components when issued the command 'delete 3'
+>**_Figure 2_**: Sequence Diagram - shows the interaction between components when issued the command `delete 3`

->Note how the `Model` simply raises a `AddressBookChangedEvent` when the Address Book data are changed, instead of asking the `Storage` to save the updates to the hard disk.
+>Note how the `Model` simply raises a `TaskMangerChangedEvent` when the GGist data are changed, instead of asking the `Storage` to save the updates to the hard disk.

-The diagram below shows how the `EventsCenter` reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time. <br>
+The following diagram shows how the `EventsCenter` reacts to the event(`delete 3`).
+This process eventually results in saving the updates to the hard disk, and updating the status bar of the UI to reflect the 'Last Updated' time.<br>

 <img src="images\SDforDeletePersonEventHandling.png" width="800">

 > Note how the event is propagated through the `EventsCenter` to the `Storage` and `UI` without `Model` having